 There are people in the distance and I head for them.
-Three old beach vendors are sitting side by side on the sand.
-Each is wearing the same white hardhat.
-Approaching, I see why.
-Three Joãos — triplets, leaning forward on their bundles, fast asleep.
+Three old beach vendors sitting side by side on the sand.
+They are wearing the same white hardhat.
+Approaching, I see why: Three Joãos — triplets, each leaning forward on a bundle, fast asleep.

 As if on cue they sit up as one and break into grins, seeing me — Um gringo!
-I’m not going to buy anything — No money, no money — but I am strangely drawn to their bundles.
+I’m not going to buy anything — No money, no money, but still I am drawn to their bundles.
 Each one is different.
 1) A block of metal, hundreds of cans crushed together.
 2) A bale of paper, thousands of pages also pressed together.
-3) Two pieces of Isopor, bound with cheap string.
-Fascinated, I pause on the Isopor bundle.
+3) Two pieces of Isopor, brilliant-white and bound with cheap string.
+Fascinated, I pause on the Isopor.

-I grab the bundle and it’s light as a feather.
-Lifting it up, the string falls off and the pieces unfold.
+I grab the package and it’s light as a feather.
+Lifting it up the binding falls off and the pieces unfold.
 Now I see what they are.
 Two wings!
 Wings of Isopor.
 I turn back to the men but the men are no more.
 Vanished.

 Each wing has a hole at the base.
 On a whim I stick my hand into the right wing and —SHOOP— my arm is sucked in.
 The same with the left — I now have wings.
 Beating them slowly I laugh out loud.
 Like a boy I start running down the beach into the wind.
 A gust catches my wings and lifts me off the sand.

-I sail down to see what it is.
-There are many small lights packed closely together.
-Some of the lights are out on the water.
-Lower still and I see what they are.
-Candles!
+I sail down to see what it is: many small lights packed closely together, some of the lights are out on the water.
+Lower still and I see what they are: Candles!
 Each one held aloft by a person.
 There are millions and millions of them.

 Seeing the people fills me with joy.
-I’m gliding just above them now, glimpse their smiling faces and feel the warmth from the candles as I pass overhead.
+I’m gliding now just above them, glimpse their smiling faces and feel the warmth from the flames as I pass overhead.
 An opening appears and I drop to the sand, stalling my wings as my feet touch down.
-As soon as I land, everyone vanishes.
+As soon as I land everyone disappears.
 What?